michael2012z/BitBible/markdown/Etheridge/files/Phil.md

 12. WHEREFORE, my beloved, as you have all time obeyed, not while I am near you only, but now that I am far from you, the more with fear and trembling work the work of your salvation;

-13. for Aloha himself effectuatesMechaphet becun. in you also to will, also to do, the thing which you will.Medem detsobeen.
+13. for Aloha himself effectuates

 14. Do every thing without murmuring and without division;